couchbaselabs/tuqtng/docs/n1ql-v1.md

 ## Appendix 5 - Key/Reserved Words

-The following keywords are reserved and cannot be used in document property paths.
+The following keywords are reserved and cannot be used as identifiers.
 All keywords are case-insensitive.

+There will be more reserved words in the future to support DDL, DML, compound statements, and the like.
+To ensure that an identifier does not conflict with a future reserved word, you can escape the identifier with back ticks.

 * ALL
 * ALTER